HGVSnomenclature/hgvs-nomenclature/docs/background/numbering.md

 - nucleotide numbering is `n.1`, `n.2`, `n.3`, ..., etc., from the first to the last nucleotide of the reference sequence.
 - nucleotides in introns are numbered as for coding DNA reference sequences [(see above)](#DNAc), although proceeded by `n.` (not `c.`).
-- it is **not** allowed to describe variants in nucleotides beyond the boundaries of a reference sequence, using that reference sequence.
+- it is **not** allowed to describe variants in nucleotides beyond the boundaries of a transcript reference sequence, using that transcript reference sequence.

 ### RNA reference sequences